NCAA Division III women's ice hockey tournament

 The annual NCAA Division III women's ice hockey tournament is a college ice hockey tournament held in the United States by the National Collegiate Athletic Association to determine the top women's team in the NCAA.
 The 2020 and 2021 championships were canceled due to the COVID-19 pandemic.

 Origins

 The NCAA Division III championship of women's ice hockey began in 2002.

 NCAA Division III women's ice hockey

-Seventy-one schools in the United States, ranging from the Midwest to the East Coast, sponsor varsity women's hockey at the Division III level.
-Eight conferences are currently recognized by the NCAA—Colonial Hockey Conference, Minnesota Intercollegiate Athletic Conference, New England Hockey Conference, New England Small College Athletic Conference, Northeast Women's Hockey League, Northern Collegiate Hockey Association, United Collegiate Hockey Conference, and the Wisconsin Intercollegiate Athletic Conference.
+Seventy-eight schools in the United States, ranging from the Midwest to the East Coast, sponsor varsity women's hockey at the Division III level.
+Ten conferences are currently recognized by the NCAA—Conference of New England, Massachusetts State Collegiate Athletic Conference, Middle Atlantic Conferences, Minnesota Intercollegiate Athletic Conference, New England Hockey Conference, New England Small College Athletic Conference, Northern Collegiate Hockey Association, State University of New York Athletic Conference, United Collegiate Hockey Conference, and the Wisconsin Intercollegiate Athletic Conference.
+As of 2025, eight of the conferences receive automatic bids into the tournament.
+There are currently two independent teams as of the 2024—2025 season.

 Format

-This tournament is a single elimination competition of ten teams.
+This tournament is a single elimination competition of twelve teams.
+The first round and quarterfinals are hosted at the campuses of the higher seeds.
 The semi-finals and finals are called the "Women's Frozen Four."
-The winners of the semi-finals move on to the championship, where the losers play in the third place game.
+The winners of the semi-finals move on to the championship.